Memories of the First World War in Saint-Christophe, Vingré and Confrécourt

 Vic-sur-Aisne is located on the N31 between Compiègne and Soissons.
 Head to Place du Général de Gaulle and park in the car park in front of the château and the shops.

-Yellow and green signposting
+Yellow and green markings

 (3) Turn left.
 Please note, the yellow and green markings are difficult to spot.

 Follow this path north-north-east and look out for the old command post on the right in a slight dip.
 At the junction, turn left and left again at the next junction.
-Go through a gate towards the Fontaine Sainte-Anne and head downhill (north-west).
-After a barrier, turn right, walking alongside the houses.
+Go through a small gate towards the Fontaine Sainte-Anne and head downhill (north-west).
+After a barrier, turn right, following the houses.
 After about a hundred metres, turn left between two properties to reach the church and the peace-themed war memorial.

 (4) Follow Rue de l'Église to the right until you reach a junction (elevation 56).
 Turn right onto a field path towards Vingré.
 After passing through a short wooded section, you’ll come to a three-way junction.

-(5) Turn right and continue along the edge of the woods, then through the fields.
+(5) Turn right here and continue along the edge of the woods, then through the fields.
 Ignore a path branching off to the right and, further on, you’ll come out onto a road at the entrance to the village of Vingré.

 (7) At the end of the road, turn right and head up the D2020 towards the Croix Brisée.